International Journal of STD & AIDS

 The International Journal of STD & AIDS is a monthly peer-reviewed medical journal that covers the field of immunology as applied to sexually-transmitted diseases and HIV/AIDS.
-Its editor-in-chief is Prof Daniel Richardson a clinician working in Brighton and Sussex Medical School.
+Its editor-in-chief is Prof Daniel Richardson; a clinician working in Brighton and Sussex Medical School.
 It was established in 1990 and is published by SAGE Publications.
+The journal has a global editorial board and global reach within the specialty.